-In accordance with Section 14A of the Exchange Act, the Company is providing stockholders with the opportunity to vote on a non-binding, advisory basis, on the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
+In accordance with Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act") the Company is providing stockholders with the opportunity to vote on a non-binding, advisory basis, on the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
 This is commonly known as, and is referred to in this proxy statement as, a "say-on-pay" proposal or resolution.